logos-co/go-bindings-template/README.md

 ### How to test

-in the `go-bindings` directory, please run
+in the root directory of the repository, please run

 ```
 go test -v ./...